Epiclesis: Eastern churches

-In 2001, in the Pontifical Council for Promoting Christian Unity on admission to the Eucharist between Chaldean Catholic Church and Assyrian Church of the East issued a statement stating that the Words of Institution are dispersed euchologically in the Liturgy of Addai and Mari, wherein the words are stated not in immediate sequence but throughout the Liturgy.
+In 2001, the Pontifical Council for Promoting Christian Unity on admission to the Eucharist between Chaldean Catholic Church and Assyrian Church of the East issued a statement stating that the Words of Institution are dispersed euchologically in the Liturgy of Addai and Mari, wherein the words are stated not in immediate sequence but throughout the Liturgy.
 The Eastern Orthodox Churches hold the Epiclesis to be the moment at which this change is completed.
 However, the actual process of change is not considered to begin at this moment, but rather to have begun with the Liturgy of Preparation—it is merely completed at the Epiclesis.

 In the 20th century, when Western Rite Orthodox parishes began to be established, liturgies were derived from Catholic Latin liturgical rites and the Anglican Book of Common Prayer.
 These liturgies saw a "stronger" Epiclesis inserted, as to better align them with the Byzantine liturgy.